 WHAT WE DO

-We support restoration of off-channel slough, wetland, and creek habitats by boosting capacity of our First Nation and Local Government partners - facilitating meetings, fundraising, and providing technical guidance.
+We support restoration of off-channel slough, wetland, and creek habitats by replacing flood infrastructure.
+We boost capacity of our First Nation and Local Government partners - facilitating meetings, fundraising, and providing technical guidance.

 ADVANCE BEST PRACTICES AND RESEARCH